 Assurance vie can be a beneficial form of life insurance in France to protect against inheritance tax, especially if your French property will go to a non-blood relative.

-In most circumstances, life assurance is necessary when you don’t have sufficient capital or income to survive without a spouse.
+In most circumstances, life insurance is necessary when you don’t have sufficient capital or income to survive without a spouse in France.
 A French policy known as an ‘Assurance Vie‘ can be of great benefit whatever your circumstances for inheritance tax planning especially if you are intending on leaving an inheritance to a non-blood relative.

 Not sure which life insurance policy is right for you?
 Compare and contrast premiums easily with Assurland.
 The comparison site compares the biggest French insurers quickly and easily, letting you choose the right premium to protect you and your loved ones.
 Give yourself peace of mind and compare life insurance with Assurland.